-(b) does not grant Community air carriers de facto national treatment; or (c) grants air carriers from other third countries more favourable treatment than Community air carriers, or obl propriate action may be taken to remedy the situation in respect of the airport airports concerned, including the suspension wholly or partially of the igations of this Regulation in respect of an air carrier of that third country, in ordance with Community law. enc Member States shall inform the Commission of any serious difficulties ountered, in law or in fact, by Community air carriers in obtaining slots at ports in third countries.'
+(b) does not grant Community air carriers de facto national treatment; or (c) grants air carriers from other third countries more favourable treatment than Community air carriers, appropriate action may be taken to remedy the situation in respect of the airport or airports concerned, including the suspension wholly or partially of the obligations of this Regulation in respect of an air carrier of that third country, in accordance with Community law.
+2. Member States shall inform the Commission of any serious difficulties encountered, in law or in fact, by Community air carriers in obtaining slots at airports in third countries.'